 For Connecticut Only

-Flags will remain at half-staff until burial or memorial services are held, the details of which are forthcoming.
-Accordingly, since no flag should fly higher than the U.S. flag, all other flags – including state, municipal, corporate, or otherwise – should also be lowered during this same duration of time.
-Further guidance will be distributed with information on when flags should be returned to full-staff.
+Flags should be lowered immediately and remain lowered until sunset on the date of interment, which is scheduled for Saturday, May 30.
+Accordingly, since no flag should fly higher than the U.S. flag, all other flags, including state, municipal, corporate, or otherwise, should also be lowered during this same duration of time.

 FlagsExpress.com will provide you with an E-mail notification when your American or state flag should be flown at half-staff in accordance to Presidential proclamations.